-Last modified February 14, 2023 by Shelly Wolfe
+Last modified January 30, 2024 by Shelly Wolfe

 Create, customize, and deliver a localized, A/B tested in-app message to one or all of your platforms in a single campaign.
-Now includes support for multi-page messages, custom text styles, and animated GIF images!

 Swrve’s streamlined campaign workflow gives you several options to create and manage your in-app message campaigns.
 It supports creating in-app messages using a combination of images and text, as well as the ability to personalize text and call-to-actions.